Physical hazards are factors or conditions within the environment that can harm your health.

 Excessive noise can lead to temporary or permanent hearing loss or tinnitus (ringing in the ears).
 It can also affect psychological health including anxiety, depression, fatigue, sleeplessness, memory and decision making.

 Part 4.1 of the Work Health and Safety Regulations 2011 sets the legal requirements for noise in the workplace.
 The same standards apply for people working inside or outside an office.

-For more information, see Noise codes of practice and advice – Safe Work Australia.
+For more information, see Noise advice – Safe Work Australia.